 Stages four and five will test the climbers, before the final chances for the fast men on stages four and five.

-The race will be broadcast live from around 9.30pm each evening on Eurosport.
+The race will be broadcast live from around 9.30pm each evening.

-We will update this page with full details of the TV guide when they are available.
+We will update this guide with the rest of the information when it is made available.